 Amputee support group — Beebe Healthcare and Beebe Vascular offer a monthly community amputee support group to provide peer support, networking and educational opportunities for people who have experienced limb loss, their families and support people.
 The group is open to everyone regardless of where or when they experienced limb loss, and meets on the second Tuesday of each month from 5 to 7 p.m. at Beebe Vascular, 33664 Bayview Medical Drive, Unit 2, Lewes.
 Participants do not need to be a patient of Beebe Vascular to participate in the support group.
 For more information or to RSVP, call (302) 644-4954.

-Grief Support Group — St. Luke Church in Ocean City, Md. offers six-week non-denominational grief support programs for anyone who has recently lost a spouse.
+Grief support group — St. Luke Church in Ocean City, Md., offers six-week non-denominational grief support programs for anyone who has recently lost a spouse.
 The hospice-developed program runs 90 minutes per session, meeting once per week.
-The small group process, led by a certified experienced facilitator, aims to help participants to understand the grief process, explore individual solutions while living with the loss, and embrace new roles and responsibilities.
+The small group process, led by a certified, experienced facilitator, aims to help participants to understand the grief process, explore individual solutions while living with the loss, and embrace new roles and responsibilities.
 For more information or to register, call the parish office at (410) 250-0300.
-The program is held at St. Andrew Catholic Center, 14401 Sinepuxent Ave., Ocean City, Md.
+The program is held at St. Andrew Catholic Center, 14401 Sinepuxent Ave., Ocean City.

-Praise, worship services — Millville United Methodist Church holds their Praise Service every Saturday at 6 p.m. and Worship Service Sunday at 9 a.m.
+Praise, worship services — Millville United Methodist Church holds their informal Praise Service every Saturday at 6 p.m., designed for those who can’t or feel nable to worship in larger groups or traditional religous settings.
+The traditional Worship Service is Sunday at 9 a.m.
 The church is located at the corner of Atlantic Avenue and Club House Road.
 For more information, call (302) 539-9077 or visit millvillemethodistchurch.org.

 Agape Senior Center — The Agape Senior Center offers continental breakfast, Bible study and a noon lunch each Wednesday, starting at 9:30 a.m., followed by an activity from 10:30 a.m. to noon and lunch at noon, at the Community Church of Oak Orchard, on Route 5 (Oak Orchard Road), across from the fire department.
 For more information, call (302) 945-0633 or (302) 947-1439.